 This type of intervention is based on “family systems” theory and treatment.
 When multiple people in a family struggle with an addiction, co-dependence or conflict, this approach can help treat both the addiction and the family bonds.
-Family members often continue beyond the initial session, and all family members are encouraged to participate in family counseling and coaching.
+Family members often continue beyond the initial session, and all family members are encouraged to participate in family counselling and coaching.
 The addicted person benefits from a changed family experience and greater motivation to recover once everyone gets needed support.

 The approach to family interventions is usually:

 - Screening of family relationships, to reach a substantiated opinion of how the person with the addiction will cope.